Level 1 CFA Exam: Statement of Cash Flows, Classification

 This blog post was created as a part of the CFA exam review series to help you in your level 1 exam revision, whether done regularly or shortly before your CFA exam.

-In this post, we discuss some basic differences between IFRS and U.S. GAAP regarding cash flow statement.
+In this post, we discuss some basic differences between IFRS and U.S. GAAP regarding cash flow statements.
 Generally speaking, U.S. GAAP is more strict with respect to classifying different items into different cash flows.

 Interested in other differences between IFRS and U.S. GAAP?